-St. John’s University will offer merit-based scholarships to first-year graduate students who enroll in specified St. John’s graduate level master's degree programs starting with the Fall 2019 term.
+St. John’s University will offer merit-based scholarships to first-year graduate students who enroll in specified St. John’s graduate-level master's degree programs in the 2022-2023 academic year.

 Funding is limited; therefore, timing of application submission will be considered.
 Students are encouraged to apply early.